 The various factors like doping element, nature of doping element, the majority and minority carriers in the p-type and n-type semiconductor.
 The density of electrons and holes, energy level and Fermi level, the direction of movement of majority carriers, etc. are considered in explaining the difference between p-type and n-type semiconductors.

-The difference between a p-type semiconductor and n-type semiconductor are given below in tabulated form.
+The difference between a p-type semiconductor and an n-type semiconductor is given below in the tabulated form.

 |BASIS OF DIFFERENCE||p TYPE SEMICONDUCTOR||n TYPE SEMICONDUCTOR|

 |Group of Doping Element||In P type semiconductor III group element is added as doping element.||In n type semiconductor V group element is added as doping element.|